Tampa 2nd Offense DUI Lawyer

 Penalties for a Second Offense DUI in Florida

 Repeat DUI offenders in Tampa, Florida face serious consequences for a second offense.
-Following a first offense, subsequent offenses increase the penalties for each conviction.
+Following a first offense, subsequent offenses increase the penalties for each DUI conviction.
 For a second offense, the penalties can include the following:

 • If your BAC is at least 0.08%, you could be charged up to $2,000 and face potential jail time of nine months.